 The majority of HR specialists prefer to make the final recruiting choice only after spending sufficient time with potential candidates, preferably in person.
 What could be more vital to your organization than hiring and nurturing the best talent.
-At the end of the day, we rely on people, not on business strategies.
+At the end of the day, we rely on people, not on business strategies or gut feeling in hiring.

-As for many business leaders, the face-to-face interview phase is the most desired portion of the recruiting process.
+As for many business leaders, the face-to-face interview phase is the most desired portion of the recruiting process which was the preferred method than remote hiring.
 Before you reach there, you've already screened the candidate's résumé, learnt about their job history, and most likely interacted with them over a call.
 But the matter lies in recognizing if that's "the one."

 What precisely are you searching for when you're interviewing candidates for a position?
 Perhaps it's someone with a positive attitude or someone who appears to be enthusiastic, focused, and sociable.
-Arriving at the principal point, what if the position you're hiring for is remote, and the candidates who made it to the final round of interviews are located all over the world?
+Arriving at the principal point, what if you're hybrid recruiting?
+Or the position you're hiring for is remote, and the candidates who made it to the final round of interviews are located all over the world?
+Here's how to hire someone you've never met!

 1. Conduct interviews on different platforms